shuanggema/PL-AFT/README.md

 * `utils.py`
   Some util functions used in the project.

+* Folder `Real_data_analysis/`
+  The detailed process for real data analysis, including data download, data preparation, and analysis are presented in this folder.
+Please refer to the `README.md` file in the folder for more details.
 # Usage

 * Use the command line to conduct the simulation under the specific setting (indexed by parameter `--id`) in `sim_schemes_final.xlsx`.
 Another parameter `--reps` represents the number of replications for the simulation, e.g., 20, 100.